clmiranda13/cherry_blossom_prediction_2024/README.md

 Separate requests were made for each region using search:

-\twashingtondc: District of Columbia, United States (US)
+washingtondc: District of Columbia, United States (US)

 liestal: Basel-Landschaft, Switzerland (CH)